Lama Yeshe Jinpa

 Baasan Lam Altangerel – Operations Manager

 As the Operations Manager, Baasandorj serves as the liaison to several highly regarded Buddhist teachers who visit Lion’s Roar Dharma Center on a regular basis.
-Baasandorj translates teachings from Lion’s Roar Resident Teacher, Geshe Damchoe, acts as Umzei for visiting teachers, assists Geshe Damchoe with preparation for special events at Lion’s Roar and preforms buddhist ceremonies and blessing for the community.
+Baasandorj translates teachings from Lion’s Roar Resident Teacher, Geshe Damchoe, acts as Umzei for visiting teachers, assists Geshe Damchoe with preparation for special events at Lion’s Roar and preforms buddhist ceremonies and blessings for the community.
 He also provides the day-to-day maintenance at the Sangha House in Orangevale.
 Baasan has a Bachelor’s degree in Buddhist Studies from Sera Je Monastery, in Southern India.

 Melanie Noel Light – Community Liaison Director